 We will discuss the remaining cases with fewer details.
-For 4.1 we consider pairs (2,10), (4,12), (5,14), (7,16) and obtain $i_3,i_4$ as desired or conclude that 10, 12, 14, 16 all belong to $J_a$.
+For 4.1 we consider pairs (2,10), (4,12), (5,14), (7,16) and obtain $i_3,i_4$ as desired or conclude that 12, 14, 16 all belong to $J_a$.
 In the latter case, we consider (2,11) and (7,15).
-Since $11,15$ cannot be both in $J_b$ and neither is in $J_a$, one of these pairs gives the desired pair $(i_3,i_4)$.
+Since at most one of $11,15$ is in $J_b$ and none is in $J_a$, one of these pairs gives the desired pair $(i_3,i_4)$.

 For 4.2, (4,6) or (5,7) gives $(i_1,i_2)$.
-Next, we consider (4,12), (4,13), and (7,17).
+Next, we consider (4,12), (4,13), and (9,17).
 If the first fails, we have $12\in J_a$.
 If the second fails, we get $13\in J_b$.
 But now the last pair works.